-31.1.3 A prefixed type which is a tagged type is mainly of use where this Recommendation | International Standard requires the use of types with distinct tags (see 25.6 to 25.7, 27.3 and 29.3).
-The use of a "TagDefault" of AUTOMATIC TAGS in a module allows this to be accomplished without the explicit appearance of "TaggedType" in that module.
+A tagged type (see 3.6.70) is a new type which is isomorphic with an old type, but which has a different tag.
+The tagged type is mainly of use where this Recommendation | International Standard requires the use of types with distinct tags (see 24.5 to 24.6, 26.3 and 28.3).
+The use of a "TagDefault" of AUTOMATIC TAGS in a module allows this to be accomplished without the explicit appearance of tagged type notation in that module.